 Costs: The fee taken by Stripe is 2.9% + $0.30 per payment.

 Our developers have rich expertise in working with Stripe API, which allows them to find the best and most feasible approaches to the integration of this solution into apps of different types.
-You can read about our successfully launched projects in our portfolio, and here is just one example of the solutions that were built by our team and powered with Stripe API.
+You can read about our successfully launched projects in our portfolio, and here is just one example of the solutions that were built by our team and powered with this payment API.

 What this API offers: Square’s Payments API is a modern tool that lets businesses accept payments made via credit and debit cards directly on their corporate/commercial websites.
 Companies themselves do not need to deal with sensitive client data used for payments.
 The process of payment processing is conducted fully via Square, which guarantees data protection and security.